0racle/raku-Deepgrep/README.md

 ## NOTES

 Similar to [`deepmap`](https://docs.raku.org/routine/deepmap), this function will descend into any Iterables.
-It returns a flattened list of values that match the given predicated.
+It returns a flattened list of values that match the given predicate.

 You might think that like `deepmap`, the nesting structure should be maintained, but that functionality can already be achieved with `deepmap`